 These investments reflect surplus cash invested in financial institutions or organisations to provide a return.
-Appreciating the ongoing Ukrainian turmoil, (and whilst the global nature of investment markets makes certainty difficult in tracking ultimate consequences), none of our investments directly involve Russian institutions.
+Appreciating the ongoing Ukrainian turmoil, (and also, given the global nature of investment markets, the difficulty in tracking ultimate consequences), none of our investments directly involve Russian institutions.